keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 Wings flapped in Annabeth’s face, forcing her to duck.
 A crow landed on a nearby park bench.
-Its black feathers had a sheen to them in the sunlight, making the bird look almost purple like a deep bruise.
+Its black feathers had a sheen to them in the sunlight, casting the purple of a deep bruise over the bird.
 </p>

 <p>
 “Hello, Annabeth, how are you doing today?”
-Annabeth could hear the twang on the other end of the line now—drawn out vowels and absent g’s.
+The twang hung thick on the other end of the line now—drawn out vowels and absent g’s.
 She’d moved three-thousand miles away, but her southern roots could still find her.
 </p>

 <p>